alopez96/alopez96/README.md

 ## Hi there, my name is Arturo Lopez. 👋

 ###### I am Mexican 🇲🇽 and currently reside in the Bay Area, Northern California.
-I enjoy staying active and by doing outdoor things with friends.
-My favorite sport is Soccer.
+I enjoy staying active by doing outdoor things with friends - going on hikes, playing soccer.

 ###### I work at Accenture as a Technology Analyst.

 ###### I also do Web Consulting.
 I help clients showcase their product or service online.
 My services include Full Stack Development, Responsive Web Design, and E-Commerce sites.

 ###### My development for web usually consists of Javascript, HTML and CSS.

-###### Recently, I have started learning Liquid, Shopify's Theme Templating Language.
+I use Adobe Xd, Illustrator, and Figma.
+Recently, I have started learning Liquid, Shopify's Theme Templating Language.

 ###### At Accenture, I'm currently working with Python, Spark, SQL, and AWS.